kmadhok/Sql_Rag_Demo/SQL_RAG/rag_app/debug_logs.md

   - created_at (TIMESTAMP) - Use TIMESTAMP functions like CURRENT_TIMESTAMP(), TIMESTAMP_SUB(), avoid mixing with DATETIME
   - user_geom (GEOGRAPHY) - Geographic data, use ST_* geography functions

+bigquery-public-data.thelook_ecommerce.distribution_centers:
+  - id (INTEGER) - Numeric data, use for aggregations like SUM(), COUNT()
+  - name (STRING) - Text data, use string functions like CONCAT(), LOWER()
+  - latitude (FLOAT) - Decimal data, use for calculations and aggregations
+  - longitude (FLOAT) - Decimal data, use for calculations and aggregations
+  - distribution_center_geom (GEOGRAPHY) - Geographic data, use ST_* geography functions

 bigquery-public-data.thelook_ecommerce.order_items:
   - id (INTEGER) - Numeric data, use for aggregations like SUM(), COUNT()
   - order_id (INTEGER) - Numeric data, use for aggregations like SUM(), COUNT()